 Remember baby and child equipment may be limited or need pre-booking

-The Den is a fabulous Ofsted-registered creche for children aged from 3 months to 8 years, and a 2-hour session per day is included in your room rate (starting at either 10am, 11am, 2pm or 3pm).
-Rowenna and her 2 colleagues are really friendly and confident with kids of all ages, and offer everything from a craft table and a sandpit to face painting or dancing.
+The Den is a fabulous Ofsted-registered creche for children aged from 3 months to 8 years, and a 2-hour session per day is included in your room rate.
+Lisa and her 2 colleagues are really friendly and confident with kids of all ages, and offer everything from a craft table and a sandpit to face painting or dancing.

-There's a kids' menu, available from noon until 9pm, with the usual suspects - pizza, pasta, sausage, fish goujons with chips - though we found that the adult starters worked well as children's mains, and were tastier.
-Alternatively you can book High Tea in the Den at 5pm (under 8s only).
+There's a kids' menu with the usual suspects - pizza, pasta, sausage, fish goujons with chips - though we found that the adult starters worked well as children's mains, and were tastier.
+Alternatively you can book High Tea in the Den at 5-6pm (under 8s only).

 Kids Activities on site:

 - Games, sandpit, crafts, music and more at the Den